39 verified secrets

 Near Power Tower

 Disaster Transport (1985-2012) was an enclosed bobsled coaster themed to futuristic freight delivery to Alaska.
-After demolition, one of its cars was placed near Power Tower with a "Welcome to Alaska" sign referencing the ride's theme.
-Track and the entrance sign were donated to the National Roller Coaster Museum.
+When it came down to make room for GateKeeper, a portion of track, two of its cars, and the main entrance sign were donated to the National Roller Coaster Museum.

 Planet Snoopy